non-bin/dailyShuffle/README.md

 DAILYSHUFFLE_DB_PATH=dailyShuffle.sqlite # Relative to cwd when running
 ```

-- Download the correct release binary for your system from <https://github.com/non-bin/dailyShuffle/releases/latest>, and run it.
+- Download the correct release binary for your system from <https://github.com/non-bin/dailyShuffle/releases/latest>, put it in the same directory as the `.env` file, and run it.

 ## Contributing